Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - To do:
   - US2: As a user, I want to be able to use my credentials to access the app so that I can access and manage my information and meal plan.
-    - Task1: Remember me
-    - Task2: Access data
+    - Task1: Access data
   - US3: As a user, I want to be able to save my health data and my dietary restrictions, So that I can get meals that follow those parameters.
-    - Task1: AI Prompt
-    - Task2: Profile Data
+    - Task1: Profile Data
-  - US4: As a user, I want my available time and budget to be considered in the making of the meal plan so that it will generate recipes that will better meet my preferred time expectations and budget.
-    - Task1: AI Prompt
   - US12: As a user, I want the app to have a user profile that keeps track and changes my informations such as user data, restrictions and objectives.
 And also that allows me to log out of my acount.
-    - Manage Data
+    - Manage Data/
   - US7: As a user, I want quick and easy access to the weekly meal plan in the meal prep app, so that I can efficiently plan and organize my meals without hassle.
-    - Task 1: AI Prompt
-    - Task 2: Manage meal
+    - Task 1: Manage meal
-    - Task 3: Generate new Weekly Plan (Redirect to US3)
+    - Task 2: Generate new Weekly Plan (Redirect to US3)
-    - Task 4: Form UI
+    - Task 3: Form UI
+    - Task 4: Meal Plan Data
   - US6: As a user, I want to keep track of my daily goals, so that I can stay on top of my progress and ensure I meet my nutritional objectives consistently.
-    - Task 1: Calorie Counter
+    - Task 1: Calorie Counter/
   - US8: As a user, I want to be able to see the ingredients and step-by-step of each recipe so that I can follow it and prepare meals easily and accurately without missing any details.
     - Task 1: Meal Plan Data
     - Task 2: Form UI